anewman15/dev-point-react/README.md

 # DevPoint - Set an Appointment with a Developer
-A site that allows hiring managers find niche developers.
+A site that allows hiring managers find and set up appointments with niche developers.
 Built with Rails/React/Redux.

 ## Built With
 1. [JavaScript / ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript)